Stefanstud/book-recommender-systems/README.md

 - **`gnn/`**: Experiments with graph neural networks.
 - **`other/`**: Additional exploratory scripts.

-Note: While these methods were part of our experimentation, they did not contribute to the final model used for predictions.
+*Note*: While these methods were part of our experimentation, they did not contribute to the final model used for predictions.
 They are included to provide insight into the approaches we explored during the project.

 ---